Australian Reptile Park: Milking snakes for venom

 Focused judgement and great dexterity are needed to obtain snake venom from the venomous species of snakes found in Australia.
 Keepers at the Australian Reptile Park use two different techniques depending on the species of snake.

-For taipans, king brown and tiger snakes, keepers position the snake's fangs to penetrate a latex membrane stretched over a glass beaker.
+For taipans, king brown, tiger snakes, and death adders, keepers position the snake's fangs to penetrate a latex membrane stretched over a glass beaker.
 The snake then bites onto the beaker and the venom is dropped into the beaker and collected.

-For eastern brown snakes and death adders, a technique called "pipetting" is used.
+For eastern brown snakes, a technique called "pipetting" is used.
 The procedure requires keepers to push a polypropylene pipette onto the snake's fang with the venom dropping into the pipette.

 After drying, the venom crystals are carefully scraped from the beakers and pipettes for weighing and packaging.
 Trained staff, who work with the venom in its various stages of processing, work extremely carefully with the venom to ensure it is not contaminated.